DIMO-INC/dimo-wiki/account-setup.md

 To access the marketplace, earn [badges] and build a reputation score you need to create a DIMO account.

-### New Account Setup
-Request an account [here](https://airtable.com/shrIckHHTgnv1sSo4) for a [person] or [org] Once approved, you can [Join our Discord](https://discord.gg/fZxrurPHZh).
-Say hi, and we'll link your Discord username to your DIMO account.

-#### Build Your Newsfeed from the DIMO Graph:
+#### Build Your DIMO Toolkit & Newsfeed:
 - Follow [orgs](https://airtable.com/shrBX3RazvuAQ5VVS), [projects](https://airtable.com/shrhVLXNuwWrt72rt) or other [people]
 - Import existing or [template](https://airtable.com/shrCVJbBXNBOFqAs6) [Projects]
 - Add [Devices](https://airtable.com/shrUhT5kjZEcJSGqF) or [Functions]

+We hang out in Online Town, and you can see events planned there:
+<iframe src="https://calendar.google.com/calendar/embed?src=04cjb5fcf1undq37qhamfo8ruo%40group.calendar.google.com&ctz=America%2FNew_York" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

-## Step 2 - Explore Knowledge Graph & Projects
+### Explore Knowledge Graph & Projects
 - Look through some of the template projects, functions, [devices], and [organizations] on the platform.
 - You can build out any part of the graph by funding a [task]!
 If you think of something you'd like to add to the graph, [just use this form to describe what data you need](https://airtable.com/shr5ydIkHvmPUTN5E)

-## Step 3 Figure Out What You Want to Do Next
+## Step 2 Figure Out What You Want to Do Next
 Most DIMO users fall into a few major groups, feel free to explore all of them:

 ### Becoming a Curator